vlabella/gle-library/README.md

 1. Clone the repository.

 2. Create a folder in the `src` folder with a unique name, preferably the same name as the figure.
+Each figure must be in its own folder.
+For multiple figures create unique folders for each one.

 3. Put all the files needed to create the figure in that folder.
 Do not put any of the GLE output files such as PNG, EPS etc.  Just the source files.